 - Shipping Technology and Marine Environment are very wide areas and the requirements are determined depending on the considered project.
 A suitable background for Shipping Technology is a ship officer’s education.

 - Applicants who do not have English or a Nordic language as their mother tongue also have to pass an English language test (e.g. Test of English as a Foreign Language (TOEFL) 550, ‘‘paper based’’ or TOEFL 213, ‘‘computer based’’) for admission.

 The admission to the doctoral programme is decided by the department head based on recommendations by the examiner.

 3. Structure of the doctoral programme

 The education comprises research work, courses, participation in scientific seminars and development of pedagogical competence.
 In the course of the education the doctoral student is expected to present his/her current work at academic conferences and in scientific journals.
 The doctoral student is assigned an examiner, a principal supervisor and at least one assistant supervisor.
 The examiner could be the supervisor.
 The principal supervisor shall be on docent level and the assistant supervisor shall have a doctoral degree.

 In the beginning of the education the main supervisor and the doctoral student prepare an individual study plan.
 This plan shall be approved by the examiner and the director of studies for the track.
 A description of courses and a plan of the research work, mainly covering the work leading to the Licentiate degree, shall be included.
 The study plan shall be updated at least once a year in connection with the annual follow-up meeting with the student, the examiner, the supervisor and the director of studies.

 For the Licentiate degree a minimum of 45 c of courses are required.
-For the PhD degree an additional 15 c are required.
+For the PhD degree an additional 15 c are required, in total 60 c.

 Mandatory courses at Chalmers